 Wrapping it up:

-Personal loans for pensioners are undoubtedly a boon for senior retired people.
-Their pension can be a regular income but can help them seek a lump sum loan in difficult times.
-However, with many terms and conditions of the bank, they must check their eligibility for personal loans.
+Personal loans for pensioners are undoubtedly a boon for senior citizens and retired people.
+While their pension can be a regular income, personal loans can help them seek a lump sum loan in difficult times.
+However, with the terms and conditions of every bank, borrowers must check their eligibility for personal loans.
 They should see if their age, pension amount, and other specifications qualify for personal loans for pensioners in India or not, before applying for a personal loan for pensioners.